 Owner packed cartons: Items not packed by us which have damage are not covered under transit protection unless there is exterior physical damage to the carton which is recorded on the inventory forms at the time of delivery and it is proven that we did the damage.

-We cannot move cash, valuable documents, and precious metals such as gold, silver and jewelry.
+We cannot move cash, valuable documents, and precious metals such as gold, silver, and jewelry.
 These items are not covered and settlement will not be made for items such as these if reported lost or missing.
 This is one of the most important things to note in this moving guide.

 Mechanical condition: Great Canadian Van Lines cannot cover mechanical or electrical items due to their fragile and sensitive nature unless there is physical exterior damage to the unit.
 Examples of these items include but are not limited to: